itsdevzam/z-mate-yt-downlaoder-and-player-flutter/README.md

 # Z-mate

-**Z-mate** is a simple Flutter-based YouTube video downloader and player, created primarily as an educational project.
+**Z-mate** is a simple Flutter-based YouTube video downloader and player.

-The project focuses on learning Flutter application architecture, YouTube metadata/stream handling, background downloads, local media management, and video playback.
+The project focuses on YouTube metadata/stream handling, background downloads, local media management, and video playback.

 ## ✨ Features